 Glamorous Places in Palm Springs

 Many people think of Palm Springs as one of California’s number one vacation destinations.
 It’s often bookmarked as a restful place where the celebs like to hang out.
-If you’ve never been, mid-century architecture and decor is the theme for almost all locations including boutique hotels, restaurants and stores.
+If you’ve never been, mid-century architecture and decor is the theme for almost all locations including boutique hotels, restaurants, and stores.
 Palm Springs to me is intimate, cozy and very posh.
-You can soak up the sun with mountains overlooking you, enjoy some of the most beautiful art in California and pack in the fun during local calendar of events and shopping opportunities.
+You can soak up the sun with mountains overlooking you, enjoy some of the most beautiful art in California and pack in the fun during the local calendar of events and shopping opportunities.

 During my recent stay, I enjoyed visiting the Holiday House for a few days.
 You can read my review here.
 Looking for more on what to see and where to go when you’re in Palm Springs?
 Here’s a list of my favorite places to visit…

 The Palm Springs Art Museum is located in the heart of Palm Springs on N. Museum Drive.
 Devoted to regional art, performing arts, and natural science.
 The museum was founded in 1938 and used to be called the Palm Springs Desert Museum.
 The beautiful artwork will take your breath away and if you’re an art lover, plan on spending some peaceful time here studying international Modern and Contemporary paintings and sculptures by artists such as Henry Moore, Barbara Hepworth, Robert Motherwell, Helen Frankenthaler, Duane Hanson, John Chamberlin, Anselm Keifer, and Anthony Gormley and many more.

 Back in 1958, a new 10,000 square foot facility was built for the museum and then an expansion occurred in 1962 to include an auditorium in addition to several galleries.
 Today, the museum is 75,000 square feet and is one of the best things to do in Palm Springs.